AnassBoutslighoi/Dashboard-Scoring-Credit/README.md

 ## Note

-This project was developed as an end-of-study project and was transferred from the original author to Eqdom.
+This project was developed as an end-of-study project.

 For more information about the project, you can refer to the Streamlit documentation [here](https://dashboard-scoring-credit-eqdom.streamlit.app/).